swagatmitra-b/custom-extensions/alarm/README.md

 #### Leave this running in a background window.
-Also, the szooze is 3 minutes, if you're wondering.
+Also, the snooze is 3 minutes, if you're wondering.